wikipathways/wikipathways.github.io/contribute.md

 title: How to Contribute
 redirect_from: /index.php/Help:Authors
 ---
-<h2>Become a WikiPathways Contributor Today!</h2>
+<h2>Become a WikiPathways Author Today!</h2>
 <p>Want to join the community of researchers and pathway enthusiasts who have shared their time and knowledge here at WikiPathways?
-Follow the check list to get started on becoming a curator.
+Follow the check list to get started on becoming an author.

 <ol>
     <li style="margin-bottom: 10px;"><a href="https://www.github.com" target="_blank"><b>Create a GitHub Account</b></a>